RitchieLab/Gene-level-statistical-colocalization/README.md

 * [data.table](https://cran.r-project.org/web/packages/data.table/data.table.pdf)
 * Installed [GCTA](https://cnsgenomics.com/software/gcta/#Overview) v1.26 or higher

+### Harmonization between GWAS and eQTL datasets
+* Seee https://github.com/hakyimlab/MetaXcan/wiki/Tutorial:-GTEx-v8-MASH-models-integration-with-a-Coronary-Artery-Disease-GWAS for basic steps on harmonizing between GWAS and GTEx v8 datasets so that they are on the same genome build (run_harmonization code in the example also shows the basic protocol for harmonization using a GLGC lipid dataset)

 ### Primary signals protocol:
 * Note that the following protocol is applied to each combination of gene, trait (quantitative or case/control for a given GWAS dataset), and tissue.
 We run statistical colocalization between GWAS summary statistics and gene expression summary statistics obtained from GTEx v8.
 * For running *colocalization*, we first identify all the SNPs in the GWAS dataset that are within a specified window (default = 1Mb) from the TSS and TES of the selected gene for a given tissue.
 Of these, we consider as “lead SNPs” all SNPs in the GWAS dataset with a p-value < a chosen threshold (default = 0.0001) that are at least a specified distance (default = 200 KB) apart from each other.